MongoDB Atlas Migration Guide

 If you have MongoDB Atlas Device Sync deployed today, at a high level your architecture probably looks something like this:

-PowerSync upcoming support for MongoDB
+PowerSync alpha support for MongoDB

 Migrating to PowerSync's MongoDB module would take you to this: (new components in green)